markrussinovich/wordlebotstats/listing/store-listing.md

 - Thoughtful loading states and NYT login detection keep the import flow clear and frustration-free.
 - Built by Wordle fans for Wordle fans—designed to motivate improvement without losing the fun of the puzzle.

-### Recent updates

-- Added NYT login detection with guidance directly in the popup.
-- Refined loading animations and status messaging during auto-import.
-- Improved dashboard tab reuse so returning users jump straight into their data.

 ### Permissions & privacy

 Wordle Stat Explorer only requests the minimal permissions required to read your Wordle game history and store statistics locally.
 No analytics, tracking pixels, or external data collection are used.
 Review the full source code and privacy note any time at <https://github.com/markrussinovich/wordlebotstats>.

 ### Support & feedback

 Questions or feature ideas?
-Visit the GitHub issues page at <https://github.com/markrussinovich/wordlebotstats/issues> or email `wordlestatsupport@example.com` (replace with your active inbox before publishing).
+Visit the GitHub issues page at <https://github.com/markrussinovich/wordlebotstats/issues>.

 ### Additional links for the dashboard